-However, no surprise, our relaxation during our stay day did not end with a morning shower.
-The ancient walls of Romantik Hotel Turm’s spa complex reveal everything from seductive nooks inspiring calm to a midnight black outdoor pool that ripples into a candlelit cove with an indoor Jacuzzi.
+However, no surprise, that relaxation during our stay did not end with a morning shower.
+The ancient walls of Romantik Hotel Turm’s spa complex hold everything from seductive nooks inspiring calm to a midnight black outdoor pool that ripples into a candlelit cove with an indoor Jacuzzi.

-Unwinding in the warm tranquilness of the pool and Jacuzzi after every day of hiking was a must for us.
+Unwinding in the tranquil pool and Jacuzzi after hiking was a must for us.
 From the pool’s edge, we adored watching the sleeping giant of Schlern turn shades of a rose as the setting sun performed its theater of alpenglow.

 We then would ease into a light sleep in a relaxation room dappled with the boughs of quaking aspens while listening to the enrapturing rhythm of water dripping.
 Wholly renewed each night after time in the spa, we would then ready ourselves for a gourmet evening.